Independence University and the financial aid process

 FINANCIAL AID QUESTIONS

 Start by filling out the FAFSA (Free Application for Federal Student Aid) to find out how much federal government financial aid you might qualify for.
 Then talk to one of our financial planners to learn more about your options.

 If you would like Independence University to put together a financial aid plan for you, enter our school code, 003674, on your FAFSA.

 WHERE CAN I FIND MORE INFO ABOUT FEDERAL STUDENT AID?

 FINANCIAL AID MAKES TUITION MORE AFFORDABLE

-In a recent school year, more than half of U.S. undergrads received financial aid in some form from the federal government, according to the U.S. Education Department.² That department alone awards over $150 billion in grants, loans, and work study every year.
-That doesn’t include funding from state, institution, and private sources.
+In a recent school year, more than half of U.S. undergrads received financial aid in some form from the federal government,2 which awards over $150 billion in grants, loans, and work study every year.

-Most prospective students are eligible for aid of some sort.
+Most prospective students are eligible for aid of some kind.
 Our friendly financial planners will help you get all the financial aid you qualify for.
-Call us today at (800) 917-6391.